token2/TOTPVault/README.md

 The browser-side QR scanner uses [jsQR](https://github.com/cozmo/jsQR) to decode an `otpauth://totp/` URI from a dropped, uploaded, or clipboard-pasted image — entirely client-side with no image data sent to the server.
 All parsed fields (secret, issuer, algorithm, digits, period) are populated directly into the form.

+### Google Authenticator bulk import

+`/tools/import-google-auth` is a standalone import page for migrating from Google Authenticator.

+Google Authenticator's export QR codes use the `otpauth-migration://offline?data=...` format, which encodes a Protocol Buffer binary payload containing multiple accounts.
+This is different from a standard `otpauth://` URI and cannot be decoded by the regular QR scanner.

+**How it works:**

+1. In Google Authenticator, tap ⋮ → **Transfer accounts** → **Export accounts**, then screenshot the QR code(s)
+2. Drop or paste each screenshot into the import page
+3. jsQR decodes the QR client-side and extracts the `data` parameter
+4. The base64-encoded protobuf is sent to the server, where a hand-rolled PHP decoder parses it without any external libraries
+5. All found accounts are shown in a review table — select which ones to import
+6. Each selected token is saved via the normal `POST /api/profiles` endpoint

+The protobuf decoder handles the fixed `MigrationPayload` schema, converting raw secret bytes to Base32 and mapping Google's internal algorithm/digit/type enums to their standard values.
+HOTP tokens are detected and excluded (not supported).
+If a QR contains many accounts, Google Authenticator may split the export across multiple QR codes — each can be processed in sequence on the same page before clicking Import.

 ---

 ## Colours